specklesystems/speckle-docs/dev/server-manualsetup.md

 If you want to run your own instance, there are multiple ways to achieve this:

 - The easiest way is to use our precompiled releases that are available as docker images on Docker Hub.
+This guide provides details on how to do that.
-- If you want to deploy the Server with your own modifications, you should build your own docker images (instructions below).
+- If you want to deploy the Server with your own modifications, you should build your own docker images.
+Please refer to our separate guide on [local development](./server-local-dev).
-- Also, you can run the Server with local development tools needed for each package (requires development knowledge)

 ## Dependencies